 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 Our plan has people and free interpreter services available to answer questions from disabled and non-English-speaking members.
 We can also give you information in braille or other alternate formats at no cost if you need it.
-To get information from us in a way that works for you, please call Express Scripts Medicare Customer Service at the numbers on the back of your member ID card or contact our Civil Rights Coordinator at:
+To get information from us in a way that works for you, please call Express Scripts Medicare Customer Service at the numbers on the back of your member ID card.